 Classic!
 And in an ending full of poetic justice … or something … the corrupt politicians and corporate rich pigs all commit suicide because Neil exposed their wrongdoing.
 These suicides are presented in a howlingly inept way.

 PASS THRU (2016) – By this point Neil Breen is showing how truly little he brings to the table ( a table designed AND built by himself, naturally).
 Just as Fateful Findings recycled many story elements from Double Down, Pass Thru recycles many story elements from I Am Here ….
 Now.

 Instead of being a God who is disgusted with humanity and sets out to teach them the error of their ways, this time around Mister Breen portrays Artificial Intelligence from the far future who is disgusted with humanity and sets out to teach them the error of their ways.
 Mostly by killing them off by the millions … and by crashing their parties for simplistic moralizing.
 (Genocide, sure, but social faux pas?
 What a monster!)

 The bloom may be off the proverbial rose by this point in Breen’s career.
-Unlike his previous efforts I never felt like I was watching something bad in a fresh new way.
+Unlike his previous efforts Pass Thru never made me feel like I was watching something bad in a fresh new way.
 It was just the same ol’ same ol’ .
 The only new twist was the way that – for some reason – insurance agents have been added to Breen’s list of nefarious human beings. (?)

 And since Double Down was described on IMDb as “an edgy action thriller” I say Pass Thru should be described as “the definitive Nicolas Cage bio-pic.”